LuisUrdianivia1994/Lenovo-Flex--15-Flex14-Hackintosh/README.md

 Instruccions to Make it

-create your Usb With a mac os image following Dortania guide
+create your Usb With a Mac os image following Dortania guide

 https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html